 The Fort Worth Court of Appeals upheld a Denton County jury’s 2011 verdict awarding the landowners a total of $873,824 in compensation for the pipeline easement.
 Crosstex originally offered $44,955.
 After the original appellate decision in January 2014 came down in favor of the Button family, Crosstex asked the court to reconsider its decision.
 The appellate court concluded that Crosstex’s arguments for rehearing were “mostly bark, with very little, if any, bite.”
 Crosstex could have appealed the case further to the Texas Supreme Court or settled with the landowners; Crosstex chose to settle.
 The net recovery to the landowner after fees and litigation expenses was $609,193.36 (inclusive of the Special Commissioners’ Award).

-The Buttons turned to legendary Texas condemnation lawyer Glenn Sodd and his firm, Dawson & Sodd, LLP, to handle their case.
+The Buttons turned to legendary Texas condemnation lawyer Glenn Sodd and his firm, Dawson & Sodd, PLLC, to handle their case.
 Sodd’s partner, Clay Beard, a noted trial lawyer with more than 20 years’ experience, was lead counsel and was assisted by B. Tyler Milton.
 Crosstex hired a former Texas Supreme Court justice to handle its appeal.